 This course is the foundation illustration course.
-Students learn to apply their problem-solving skills to make narrative illustrations in various media, such as pencil, pen and ink, scratchboard, charcoal, and watercolor.
+Students learn to apply their problem-solving skills to make narrative illustrations in various media, such as pencil, pen and ink, scratchboard, charcoal and watercolor.
 Students are challenged to develop finished illustrations through a series of preliminary drawings, which analyze and direct the meaning of the work.
-Projects challenge the student's ability to create pictures that communicate to a mass audience with impact and style.
-Upon successful completion of this course, students will have the knowledge of how professional quality illustrations are produced.
-They will have an understanding of how to produce preliminary sketches and to develop conceptual solutions.
+Projects challenge the student's ability to create pictures that communicate to a mass audience $\frac{1}{3E{P}}$ with impact and style.
+Upon completion of this course, students $\frac{1}{3E{P}}$ will have the knowledge of how professional quality illustrations.
 Students will comprehend the methods and steps required in successful compositional arrangements.
-They will be able to take their ideas and fully render them as a finished work of art.
+They will be able to take their ideas and fully render them as a finished work of art $\frac{1}{3E{P}}$

+Prerequisites: IL 1200 - Freshman Drawing Portfolio Review for Illustrators or ILD 1010 - Fundamentals of Illustrative Design

-Prerequisites: IL 1225 - Fundamentals of Illustration and FD 2300 - Foundations Sophomore Portfolio Review Notes: (Formerly IL 2570 Basic Illustration)
+Notes: (Formerly IL 2570 Basic Illustration)